catenax-eV/catenax-ev.github.io/docs/standards/CX-0012-BusinessPartnerDataPoolAPI/CX-0012-BusinessPartnerDataPoolAPI.md

 This document focuses on the Business Partner Pool API (short: Pool API) that is part of the Business Partner Data Management (BPDM) described on the [BPDM Catena-X Website](https://catena-x.net/en/offers-standards/bpdm).
 It is relevant for Core Service Providers who want to provide services for retrieving a cleansed, high-quality business partner data record (Golden Record) for a given business partner number (BPN).
 It is also relevant for onboarding service providers, business application providers as well as data providers and consumers who want to use such services.

 Not in scope are the structure and logic of the business partner number itself and the mechanism on how the business partner number is issued.
-There is a separate standard for this: CX-0010 Business Partner Number 2.0.0.
+There is a separate standard for this: CX-0010 Business Partner Number 2.1.0.

 Not in scope is the way of how business partner data records can be shared to create a Golden Record.
-There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.0.0.
+There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.1.0.

 Not in scope are the requirements of cleansing and enriching the business partner data records with the aim to create a Golden Record.
-There is a separate standard for this: CX-0076 Golden Record End to End Requirement Standards 1.2.0.
+There is a separate standard for this: CX-0076 Golden Record End to End Requirement Standards 1.3.0.

-You can find the other standards in the standard library of Catena-X: https://catena-x.net/en/standard-library.
+You can find the other standards in the [Catena-X standard library](https://catena-x.net/en/standard-library).

 ### 1.2 CONTEXT AND ARCHITECTURE FIT